Chapter 3.12

 3.12.070 Special procurements – ORS 279B.085.

-(1) Upon receipt of a written request describing the proposed contracting procedure, the goods or services to be acquired through special procurement and the circumstances which justify the use of a special procurement, the county court may approve the special procurement as described in the written request or designate an alternative procedure if the court finds that the request will:
+(1) Upon receipt of a written request describing the proposed contracting procedure, the goods or services to be acquired through special procurement and the circumstances which justify the use of a special procurement, the county board of commissioners may approve the special procurement as described in the written request or designate an alternative procedure if the board of commissioners finds that the request will:

 (a) Be unlikely to encourage favoritism in the awarding of public contracts or to substantially diminish competition for public contracts; and